zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-26.jpg)

--  Specify a memorable name for the instance.
+-  Specify a memorable display name for the instance.
 Also specify your database's name, for this lab use ADWFINANCE.

 ![](./images/100/Picture100-27.jpeg)